Contact Form for Static Sites Using Cloudflare Workers and Airtable

 Step 1: Create Contact Form

 Start by building a basic HTML form with the following fields (all required): Name, Email, Subject, and Message.
-Add a honeypot field, which can be hidden with CSS, to help detect bots (which often fill in all available fields, including hidden ones).

 For simplicity, no styling is applied to the form.